Last updated August 2020

 Joan Solomon Janshego, secretary

 Joan Janshego, HCCDC secretary, is a native of a small town in western Pennsylvania.
 She fell in love with Chevy Chase in 1983 because she saw the same tree-lined streets and older homes of her youth.
 An interest in oral histories was sparked by Joan listening to her immigrant grandmother talk about her life in Romania and the unusual circumstances of her journey to the United States.
 In retirement, Joan volunteers at the National Gallery of Art, helps immigrant families and takes courses at Georgetown University.
 Joan has had an eclectic career – working for two congressmen, teaching high school, and running a homeless shelter at St. Paul’s Lutheran Church as a volunteer.
 But her major occupation was as an Employee Relations Specialist at the National Archives for 23 years.
+She has a BA in Education from the University of Pittsburgh and an MA in Communications: Journalism and Public Affairs from American University.
 Joan can be reached at firstname.lastname@example.org.